 In a world of forbidden things, a certain degree of experimentation might be desirable.
 Someone who sinned just once at least acted, at least experienced and learned something real; that person is likely more trustworthy than someone who has never sinned and dogmatically follows rules.
 In this sense, having yielded to our impulses may be a good thing — in some cases — if it leads us to discovering something true about the world.

 He commits a crime, who is not ashamed of his first.

 — Publilius Syrus

 A philosophy of experimentation would necessarily be concerned about outcomes, about the answer to “what if I tried this?”
 If one is inclined to experiment, it is better to do so through small trials and errors, minimizing the probability of extreme negative consequences, where one would put welfare at risk.

 Human fantasy knows no bounds.
-Some wants may be too serious to warrant experimentation.
-So one should always experiment in such a way as to avoid inflicting serious harm to oneself and others.
+Some wants may be too serious to warrant experimentation; they are better left to our imagination.
+One should always experiment in such a way as to avoid inflicting serious harm to oneself and others.

 Sometimes, however, we simply do not have the foresight required to gage whether something is excessive or not.
 Adolescents tend to be excessive in their behavior precisely because of the undeveloped sense of proportion in their risk-taking.
 This type of behavior will often lead to very hard lessons; lessons in which we come to learn that we are helpless creatures in an unforgiving world.

 Phillips observes that “we can be competent, but we are always helpless.”
 We live in a world where we are all “helplessly desiring creatures,” in which our fate and our mind can torment us.
 In other words, the important thing to note about our human nature isn’t just our uncontrollable desires, it’s our helplessness.
 For Phillips, this helplessness never stops; it only progressively increases as we age.